xxopenxx/diffusers/examples/dreambooth/README.md

 If you want to use the "improved" Dreambooth training, add `--shuffle_after_epoch` to your launch.sh.

+The length of an epoch is the highest of the number of instance images or class images divided by `--gradient_accumulation_steps` (I'm using `1`).

+Example: 20 instance images, 200 class images
+Epoch length: 200 / 1 = 200

+It is advised to use an integer multiple of the epoch length for the `--max_train_steps` argument, eg `--max_train_steps=2000` (epoch length x 10)

 This usually requires fewer class images than regular training.
 I had great results with 200 class images, 20 instance images and 2000 steps.
 Please note, that you cannot run this with `--not_cache_latents` argument.
 For now you also must use the `--train_text_encoder` argument.